Back to Alabama

 Limits and Unknowns

-• Does not apply to public water supply systems owned or operated by municipalities or counties.
+• This bill does not apply to public water systems owned by cities, counties, or entities created under Title 11.

 Bill History